syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Get checked items

-You can get the checked items by using the [DataGridController.selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) property.
-Because the selection and checkbox's checked states are the same.
+Get the checked items by using the [DataGridController.selectedRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/selectedRows.html) property because the selection and checkbox's checked states are the same.

 {% tabs %}
 {% highlight Dart %}